Basilica of St. John: Exterior

 With its resemblance to the Church of the Holy Apostles, the Basilica of St. John also took on the cruciform in its design.
 The basilica was a domed basilica where the domes were placed over the central crossing, choir, transepts and the nave.
 Five domes rested on solid piers in the corners of the cross and surmounted the arms and center crossing.
 To hold such domes in place, massive marble pillars were built and erected to support the domes.
 Much like the Church of the Holy Apostles, the Basilica of St. John was based on the concept of multiplying the standard element, using short barrel-vaults to expand the square, domed bay into a cross shape.
 The cupolas of the church would be entirely covered in mosaics as well.
 Prior to Theodora's death in 548, Justinian had both her monogram and his placed on the capitals.

 The main entrance gate to the basilica was called the “Gate of Persecution” while atrium walls that were built would have surrounded the basilica itself.
 The walls would have consisted of towers that were either empty or used as bastions.

 The north side of the church also had a large octagonal baptistery, resembling that of Saint Mary.
 Near it was a rectangular room with a marble floor and an apse paved with mosaic.
 An inscription over the door identified it as the secreton where the bishop would have been when he presided as judge.
 The inscription also shows that it might have been completed during the time Johannes was bishop, who may have been around during the late 6th century.

 Interior

 The interior of the vault within the church was covered in mosaic while the walls and pillars were covered in marble plates and decorated in different colors.
 The floors were also covered in mosaics.
-Numerous parts of the Basilica were of different arrangement which gave the impression of a large quantity of beautiful enormous oriental carpets covering the entire church “in a fairy-like manner”.
-Directly beneath the altar laid a crypt with several rooms and of those, the tomb of St. John itself.
-On the altar itself, the inscription of the 14th verse of the 132nd Psalm can be read where St. John states:
+Numerous parts of the Basilica were of different arrangement, which gave the impression of a large quantity of beautiful enormous oriental carpets covering the entire church “in a fairy-like manner”.
+Directly beneath the altar lay a crypt with several rooms and of those, the tomb of St. John itself.
+On the altar itself, the inscription of the 14th verse of the 132nd Psalm can be read, which reads: